Seoul authorities find toxic substances in Shein and Temu products

 Seoul authorities found sandals from Temu contained lead in the insoles at levels more than 11 times the permissible limit.

+"Upon receiving notice from the Seoul city government, we immediately launched an internal investigation," a spokesperson from Temu told AFP.

+"We have swiftly removed these product listings from our global marketplace and are enhancing our systems and guidance to merchants to ensure they comply with safety standards and local regulations."

-Seoul officials have asked for the products to be removed from sale, according to a government statement.
+Seoul officials asked for all the products to be removed from sale, according to a government statement.

 "Products that exceed the legal limit are products that directly contact the body, such as leather sandals and hats, so citizens should pay special attention," said Kim Tae-hee, an official in the capital.